 The municipal water distribution system, a modern miracle, would not be possible without chlorination or similar disinfectants.
 Chlorine is thought to destroy or deactivate disease-producing organisms by disrupting microbial DNA and RNA.

 Another benefit is the improvement of water quality resulting from the reaction of chlorine with ammonia, iron, manganese, and organic substances, allowing the filtration and sedimentation processes to work smoothly.

-Chlorine can contribute some adverse effects however.
+Chlorine can contribute some adverse effects, however.
 Many consumers whose water source is chlorinated, wish to remove the chlorine taste and odors from their water.
-For many, its an aesthetic issue and having de-chlorinated or chlorine-reduced water tastes better, or is more pleasant to shower and bathe in.
+For many, it is an aesthetic issue and having de-chlorinated or chlorine-reduced water tastes better, or is more pleasant to shower and bathe in.

 If ammonia is present in the water to be treated, or is added as a part of the treatment process, compounds of chlorine and ammonia form chloramines, and can have very negative effects on aquatic life, including home aquariums.

 Chlorine is removed by activated carbon and certain other catalytic media if desired, although care must be taken so that the device removing the chlorine, and the downstream piping, does not become infected with bacteria.

 In some states, such as California, systems that claim to remove chlorine must be certified and the sales of such devices are strictly regulated.